Detecting Cognitive Signatures in Typing Behavior for Non-Intrusive Authorship Verification: EVALUATION

 \subsection{Population Stratification and Limitations}

-The accuracy estimate above is bounded by the populations in the underlying datasets, which skew toward university-educated adults performing academic writing tasks on desktop keyboards.
+The measured AUC of 0.83 is bounded by the population in the KLiCKe corpus, which skews toward university-educated adults performing academic writing tasks on desktop keyboards.
 Several populations require explicit consideration: